hayaalhawas/Teleportation_Task-/README.md

 ## Steps:
 1. Set up your Python environment with Qiskit and import the required libraries.
 2. Use two qubits to create an entangled Bell pair.
 Qubit A is given to Sara; Qubit B is given to Khalid
-3. Apply some operation to a specific qubits to perform the Teleportation
+3. Apply some operation to specific qubits to perform the Teleportation
 4. Display an Output that proves that the performance of the teleportation has happened in your code